-The City of Haralson Council appointed a Comprehensive Plan Steering Committee to assist and guide the update of the comprehensive plan.
+The Town of Sharpsburg Council appointed a Comprehensive Plan Steering Committee to assist and guide the update of the comprehensive plan.
 A series of consecutive meetings took place to address the components of the plan update.
-The Steering Committee included members of the city council, city government and other community stakeholders.
+The Steering Committee included members of the town council, town government and other community stakeholders.
+The members of the committee were:

-Steering Committee Members
+Plan Steering Committee